nitrictech/docs/docs/reference/csharp/v0/api/api-put.md

 ---
-title: api.put()
+title: csharp - api.put()
-description: Register an API route and set a specific HTTP PUT handler on that route.
+description: Reference for Nitric's csharp library - Register an API route and set a specific HTTP PUT handler on that route.
 ---

 Register an API route and set a specific HTTP PUT handler on that route.